-A Wall Street Journal story of 12/03/08 asked what you do if you have spent your career encouraging mortgage loans to people who cannot repay them.
-This question was aimed at the creators of the 2008 mortgage mess.
-The time had come to pay the piper.
+A Wall Street Journal story of 12/03/08 asked what you do if you've spent your career encouraging mortgage loans to people who can't repay them.
+This question was aimed at the creators of the (latest) mortgage mess.
+Now comes the time to pay the piper.
 At a hearing of the Financial Services Committee, FDIC Chair Sheila Bair outlined a plan to prevent an estimated 1.5 million foreclosures by the end of 2009.
 The idea was to modify more than two million loans at an estimated cost to taxpayers of \$24 billion.
 The article observes that the real-world evidence suggests it will be far more difficult and expensive.

 The live-fire test had been going on at failed lender IndyMac Bank since August.
 IndyMac hurt itself with sloppy underwriting and then was wounded further when Senator Charles Schumer released letters warning that "the bank could face a failure."
 A subsequent wave of withdrawals killed IndyMac, and the FDIC took over.
-The FDIC soon launched a program to modify Indy Mac's troubled mortgages, and this was the basis for what Ms. Bair wanted to do nationwide.
+The FDIC soon launched a program to modify IndyMac's troubled mortgages, and this was the basis for what Ms. Bair wanted to do nationwide.

 Marketwatch.com reported on the FDIC's experience at IndyMac as well as industry-wide data from Lender Processing Services (LPS), which manages payments for much of the banking industry.
 It turned out that the FDIC was moving very slowly in modifying loans, but perhaps not slowly enough, because of the likelihood of further defaults.
 Three months into the IndyMac experiment, the FDIC modified 5,400 delinquent loans.
-Even the modified monthly payments could consume up to 38% of borrowers' pretax income, and many failures were expected.
-The FDIC used a re-default rate of 40% in its models but believed the actual rate would be lower.
-LPS said more than 50% of loans typically go delinquent again after modification.
+Even the modified monthly payments could consume up to 38% of borrowers' pretax income, a lot of failures were expected.
+The FDIC uses a re-default rate of 40% in its models but believes the actual rate will be lower.
+LPS says more than 50% of loans typically go delinquent again after modification.

 To roll out its plan nationwide, the FDIC wanted to offer private loan servicers a new incentive to modify troubled loans.
-The private firms would do the same thing the feds had been doing at IndyMac, except they would move the monthly payment down to 31% of pretax income, instead of 38%.
+The private firms would do the same thing the feds have been doing at IndyMac, except they would move the monthly payment down to 31% of pretax income, instead of 38%.
 The FDIC would pay servicers \$1,000 for every loan they modify, and taxpayers would share the losses if loans re-default.
 To get to 31%, lenders could offer borrowers lower rates, longer terms or even "principal forbearance."
-This meant that part of the original loan would be converted to an interest rate of zero, and it would not have to be repaid until the home was sold or refinanced -- or the loan matured.
-In other words, the borrower would get lower payments but may have a problem again later if home values did not rise and the mortgagee needed to sell.
-Other modifications might have created a lower interest rate that increased over time, again squeezing borrowers at some future date.
-The article goes on to observe that this sounded like "subprime" loans.
+This means that part of the original loan would be converted to an interest rate of zero, and it would not have to be repaid until the home is sold or refinanced -- or the loan matures.
+In other words, the borrower gets lower payments now but may have a problem again later if home values don't rise and he needs to sell.
+Other modifications might create a lower interest rate now that rises over time, again squeezing borrowers at some future date.
+The article goes on to observe that this sounds like "subprime" loans.

-Under the FDIC plan, a borrower would have to stay current for at least six months under the modified terms to make sure that lenders were not just dumping their losers on taxpayers.
+Under the FDIC plan, a borrower would have to stay current for at least six months under the modified terms to make sure that lenders aren't just dumping their losers on taxpayers.
 Well, not all of their losers anyway.
-The FDIC was still assuming a 33% re-default rate, even at the lower debt-to-income ratio.
-All of this is why the White House estimated Ms. Bair's plan would cost as much as \$70 billion -- not \$24 billion.
+The FDIC is still assuming a 33% re-default rate, even at the lower debt-to-income ratio.
+All of this is why the White House estimates Ms. Bair's plan could cost as much as \$70 billion next year -- not \$24 billion.